 This online shop has been built and is being run free of charge as part of the #HANDS4ROHINGYA project, to expand their venture further.
 It is the first of its kind, where people around the world can buy a product that is made by a refugee to be given to a refugee and all the profits will benefit those refugees.
 The additional sales will bolster this community of Rohingya women as they move towards self-sufficiency and will further stimulate the economy in their camp.
 This project is also bringing a lot of hope, creativity and excitement.

-Over the past year, thanks to people donating more sewing machines through this online shop, the cooperative has grown to over 70 members, but that means they need to sell more clothes to make this a worthwhile venture for all the tailors.
+Over the past few years, thanks to people donating more sewing machines through this online shop, the cooperative has grown to over 70 members, but that means they need to sell more clothes to make this a worthwhile venture for all the tailors.
 Please have a look around the site and consider buying some of these clothes that have been made by the cooperative, to give as a gift to another refugee.
 You will be emailed a photo of your gift delivered.

 Register here to receive updates about Testimony Tailors’ work.